 Gary's accomplishments as a Yale football player are numerous.
 He starred as a sophomore in a stunning upset of a first-place Harvard team, breaking the game open on a 35 yard touchdown reception.
 In 1974, he set an all-time Yale record with 11 catches for 187 yards in the Harvard game, on a Yale team that finished as Ivy-co champs.
 In 1975 he set a Yale record that stood for more than 35 years when he scored against Princeton on a 97 yard touchdown in a Yale victory in Palmer Stadium.
 He finished his college career as Yale's all-time leading receiver with 86 catches in 3 years, averaging 16.7 yards a catch.

-In his pro career, Gary established many records, becoming the Bears' all-time leader in interceptions and total tackles.
+In his pro career, Gary established many records, becoming the Bears' all-time leader in interceptions and 4th all-time in total tackles for the Bears behind Urlacher, Briggs, and Singletary.
 He was the team's defensive captain through the 1980's, including the 1985-86 Super Bowl championship season, teaming with Doug Plank as the Bears' "hit men."
 He made Pro Bowl appearances in 1980 and 1981 and was voted All-Pro several times.
 He received a Gold Record and a platinum video award for his role in the Bears' famous 1985 Super Bowl Shuffle.

 Following his NFL career, Gary stayed active in football, serving as a color commentator on WGN's radio broadcasts of Bear games, and also pairing as a CBS commentator with James Brown.
-He utilized his business degree in positions with Wells Fargo and UBS.
-In 1995, Gary joined Adams Street Partners, where he has worked world-wide on business development projects.
+He utilized his business degree in positions with Wells Fargo and UBS and in 2001, joined in the formation of Adams Street Partners, a global private markets firm with $30 billion in assets under management.